 In this course, students refine their comprehension of spoken, unedited American English.
 Students develop listening strategies to understand interviews and reports, to make inferences, and to identify main ideas and details.
-Attention is also given to the development of vocabulary, understandable pronunciation, and fluency in speaking English using accurate sentence structure.
-5 credit hours.
-Cannot be applied toward graduation.
+Attention

 ESL 03G, High-Intermediate Grammar for English Language Learners